Recent private antitrust litigation activity

 Interest and attorneys’ fees

 When calculating the amount of damages payable on the judgment date, the court will include interest from the date on which the relevant illegal conduct occurred until the date on which the defendant actually pays the damages.
 The interest rate for damages for conduct on 31 March 2020 and before is an annual rate of 5 per cent, and the rate for damages for conduct from 1 April 2020 to 31 March 2023 will be an annual rate of 3 per cent.
-The rate will change every three years after 1 April 2020 according to Article 404 of the amended Civil Code, which will enter into force on 1 April 2020.
+The rate will change every three years after 1 April 2020 according to Article 404 of the amended Civil Code, which entered into force on 1 April 2020.

 As for attorneys’ fees, each party must generally pay its own lawyers’ fees.
 Although there has been discussion about requiring the losing party to pay the winner’s legal fees, such a system was never implemented.
 However, in Article 25 and Article 709 actions, some lawyers’ fees may be recoverable as part of the damage incurred by the claimant if the court finds it appropriate.